devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 Here are the steps to make the automation magic happen.

 1. Open your fork of `jwt-pizza`.
 1. Change the GitHub Pages option for the _Build and deployment/Source_ to `GitHub Actions`.
-This causes GitHub to add an environment called `github-pages`
+This causes GitHub to add an environment called `github-pages`.
+This environment is used to specify deployment rules and secrets that are specific to GitHub action deployments.
+You will reference this environment in you CI pipeline.

    > ![GitHub Pages Source Actions](gitHubPagesSourceAction.png)

-   This turns off the monitoring of the `gh-pages` branch so that it will no longer trigger a deployment.
+   Changing the option turns off the monitoring of the `gh-pages` branch so that it will no longer trigger a deployment.

-1. Create a file named `.github/workflows/ci.yml`.
+1. Modify the `.github/workflows/ci.yml` you created in the previous assignment.
 This file is the automation script that GitHub actions will execute whenever you make a commit to the `main` branch.
 1. Insert the following into the newly created file

    ```yml